 But don’t get me wrong.
 I love every single part of this journey, even the *gasp* editing parts.
 Without editing, my novel wouldn’t be the literary masterpiece that it is.

 Anyway, besides announcing to the world that my book is finally on the Amazon website, I wrote this blog to showcase the writing flowcharts I created.
 Note that this doesn’t include everything–far from that.
-I didn’t explicitly include blogging or social media here, for instance, or the amount of days I spent rolled into a ball and thinking how much my writing sucked at that moment.
+There’s nothing about how to create the first draft, and I didn’t explicitly include blogging or social media here, for instance, or the amount of days I spent rolled into a ball and thinking how much my writing sucked at that moment.
 Not everything can (and should) fit into a chart.

 Writing – Stage 1